djordon/queueing-tool/docs/overview.rst

 .. _finite capacity queue: http://en.wikipedia.org/wiki/M/M/c_queue#Finite_capacity
 .. _Kendall's notation: http://en.wikipedia.org/wiki/Kendall%27s_notation

-The package also contains visualization component, whereby the user can see queueing dynamics in real-time as the simulations take place.
+This package also contains visualization component, whereby the user can see queueing dynamics in real-time as the simulations take place.
+See :meth:`~.QueueNetwork.animate` and :meth:`~.QueueNetwork.draw` for more on this package's visualization capabilities.

 An example